mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: Well, don't worry.
 You will never die of that.
 Just take care, okay?
 Even though your legs have completely gone to sleep – it's not necessary to cut off your legs.
 Just stand up, and, well, sometimes give them a massage.

+##### 58:06

-**Same person**: Well, that's...
+**Same person**: Well...
 It's a complicated question, I don't want to take up the whole discussion trying to pursue it, but...
 Let's say the man who strikes his toe – say, at the moment he strikes his toe, he's totally involved in the striking, so there's no subject and no object, there's no person there striking the toe.
 And so he doesn't feel any pain, okay?
 But how about an outside observer?
 Wouldn't an outside observer still see the man striking the toe, and the damage he's done to the toe, and the blood and everything?
 It's as though, say, if you've entered [samadhi](glossary#samadhi), the world disappears.
 Well it disappears for me, because I'm in samadhi – but how about an outside observer?

 **Katagiri**: *[Laughs loudly.]*

-Outside observer also disappears.
+[The] outside observer also disappears.

 *[Laughter.]*